valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/behaviour_utils.md

 Try to send a message to a waiting behaviour.

-It will be send only if the behaviour is actually waiting for a message and it was not already notified.
+It will be sent only if the behaviour is actually waiting for a message, and it was not already notified.

 **Arguments**: